Tom4tot/Windows-11-Personal-Setup/README.md

 ## Installation process | Essential programs | Privacy tweaks with GPEDIT | PowerShell commands to remove Provisioned apps | General tweaks

 ### Introduction and general information
-Made for: Windows 11 22H2 | Updated for W11 24H2
+Made for: Windows 11 25H2
-Last update: 2024-10-03 (Disabling Copilot has been added; some new/extra user/system apps have also now removed with PowerShell)
+Last update: 2026-05-15 (Group policies updated, I have modified added policies in W11 24H2 / 25H2; minor QoL updates)

 This covers all the steps I personally go though when performing a clean install of Windows 11.
 My aims are the following:
 - As much automation as possible (portable programs, quick import of settings)